EVAluation of the Equivalent Vector Boson Approximation at highest energy colliders: Comparison of EVA with full matrix elements

 \subsection{Di-Higgs at high-energy hadron colliders}

 The very generic framework of chains of structure functions and spectra in the beam setup of \whizard\ allows for convolving more than one structure function per beam.
 This has been mentioned above already for QED ISR convoluted with EVA; in addition, a Gaussian beam profile or a plasma wakefield beam spectrum could be added.
 In the same way, one can successively convolve QCD proton PDFs with the EVA to simulate VBF processes at a hadron collider like HL-LHC or FCC-hh.
 This allows to emulate simulations that had been set up for physics studies towards the SSC in the late 1980s where automated matrix element calculations for high-multiplicity processes were simply not possible technically.
 We are showing some results here for very simple cases where \eg a di-Higgs pair is produced in VBF production from $WW$ fusion.
 The hard process is again simply $W^+ W^- \to HH$, while the full process is $pp \to HH + X$, where $X$ now comprises the two tagging jets for VBF topologies at hadron colliders.
 Unlike the case at a muon collider where most of the forward remnants are either neutrinos or muons which are nevertheless lost due to nozzles shielding the detector, here the tagging jets are in principle visible.
 This makes these processes more ``exclusive'' than at a muon collider, and the full process would depend on the details of the fiducial tagging jet selections, adding another layer of complications.
+Similar conclusions have been found in the study of like-sign vector boson scattering at the LHC in~\cite{Dittmaier:2023nac}, where a set of different EVA variants was tested.
+None of those showed satisfactory results without some sort of fine-tuning in the approximations or cut setups, though.
 For this reason, we show these setups here as mere proof of principle of the technical feasibility of the implementation in \whizard.
 Again, a study of heavy resonances in VBF at hadron colliders using the EVA is deferred to future work.

 Our showcase comparison for $pp \to HH + X$ is shown in \cref{fig:ppHH} and the technical details are as follows: we show two versions of the full matrix element evaluation, one with only a cut on $m_{HH}>2.5\,\text{TeV}$ and one with additional jet cuts.
 For the latter, we define the jets using an anti-$k_T$ algorithm with a jet radius of $0.4$.
 Moreover, we demand $p_{\perp,j} > 20\,\text{GeV}$, $|\eta_j| < 4.5$, $m_{jj} > 500\,\text{GeV}$ and $\Delta \eta_{jj}>2.5$ for the jets in this case.
 Both the factorization scale and the EVA scale $\ptmax$ are set to $2m_H$.
 Interestingly, the EVA result lies in between the fully inclusive matrix element prediction and our jet cut selection; the EVA is roughly 70\% below the inclusive result.
 Clearly, the matrix element results heavily depend on these jet cuts, and some tuning would be necessary to mimic the EWA result more exactly.
 As mentioned before, this is left to a more detailed study in the future.